joedokiss/npt/README.md

 Input: E A 80 Output: E => D => C => A => 60

 ### Step 4 - exit the program:
-simply input the "QUIT" in the input interfacefollowed by ENTER key
+simply input the "QUIT" in the input interface followed by ENTER key